fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 2. Open an image containing the field illumination to analyze.
 3. Launch the plugin by going to Plugins/MetroloJ/Generate field illumination report
 4. In case the image has not been spatially calibrated, a message error pops up: click on Ok.
 In the calibration dialog box provide the appropriate values, then re-launch the plugin.
-5. The plugin's interface should appear (see fig. [\[fig:gfir-interf\]](#fig:gfir-interf){reference-type="ref" reference="fig:gfir-interf"});
+5. The plugin's interface should appear:
 ![image](img/gfir-interf.jpg)
 6. Choose the microscope's type, enter the emission wavelength, the numerical aperture of the objective and the pinhole aperture.
 Sample informations and some comments might also be provided using the appropriate boxes.
 Ticking the "Save image/plots/data" will generate:
 	* a jpeg image of the illumination pattern;
 	* a jpeg image of the intensity profiles;
 	* two files containing tabulation separated values of the intensity profiles, and for the profiles associated statistics (excel files);